 A long journey requires firm steps and renewed commitments.
 CPIC has come a long way.
 Its progress would not have been possible without the wisdom and hard work of all its employees, or the trust and support of its shareholders.
-Looking ahead, we will work together and strive tirelessly toward the goal of "building CPIC into a topnotch insurance and financial group with global influence".
+Looking ahead, we will work together and strive tirelessly toward the goal of "building CPIC into a top-notch insurance and financial group with global influence".
 With a renewed vigor and a pragmatic approach, we will continue to embrace reforms and transformation so as to deliver sustainable returns for shareholders and contribute even more to a better life of our customers and the society at large.

-- 1. Attributable to shareholders of the parent. - 2.
-Figures for comparative periods were restated.
+2. Figures for comparative periods were restated.